I am sure you have heard about Bitcoin by now.

 - ETH/ETC – Ethereum/Ethereum Classic

 - NMC – Namecoin

 Update: Trezor now supports more than 600 cryptocurrencies/tokens for more details read: Which Cryptocoins Does Trezor Hardware Wallet Support?

-Trezor can be used with apps such as TREZOR Wallet, Mycelium, and Multibit HD.
+Trezor can be used with apps such as TREZOR Wallet and Mycelium.